Open lectures and events

-The Thursday seminars represents several different research areas at the Centre för Gender Research; men and masculinities, body/embodiment, queer theory and natural science are some of the themes, reflecting the breath of research at the Centre.
-The seminars also aim to create meetings between researchers and students, across disciplines.
+The Thursday seminars touch upon several different research areas at the Centre för Gender Research; men and masculinities, body/embodiment, queer theory and the natural sciences are some of the themes, reflecting the breath of research at the Centre.
+The seminars also aim to create cross-disciplinary meetings between researchers and students.

 The Centre for Gender Research organise Queer seminars open to the public for those interested in queer theory.
 The seminars are usually held at the Centre for Gender Research, Villavägen 6, 18.00-20.00.
 See the programme below for more information.

 The Queer seminars are a meeting place for those interested and/or working with the concept of queer in practice, theory or activism.

 No queer seminars this autumn semester.